2127 - Covid-19 Supplemental Paid Sick Leave

 SB 95 COVID-19 SUPPLEMENTAL PAID SICK LEAVE

-The SB 95 SPSL is retroactive to January 1, 2021, applies to all employees except retired annuitants, and is in addition to the employee’s other leave balances.
+The SB 95 SPSL is retroactive to January 1, 2021, applies to all employees, including retired annuitants (CalPERS Circular Letter 200-023-21), and is in addition to the employee’s other leave balances.
 SB 95 SPSL is separate and any leave used under the Families First Coronavirus Act or AB 1867 Supplemental Paid Sick Leave does not count against this new entitlement.